realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

 In this episode, we covered how to combine your self-defined authorization strategies and services with `@loopback/authentication` and how to apply it to your API.

 You can always design your own authorization strategies and services based on your project need.
-For example, you may want to have hash password services, so that you don't need to directly store users password in database.
+For example, you may want to have hash password services, so that you don't need to directly save users password in database.
 [Here](https://github.com/strongloop/loopback4-example-shopping/blob/master/packages/shopping/src/services/hash.password.bcryptjs.ts) is an example for how to implement hash password.

 ### What's Next?